surabhi-mahawar/docs/docs/UCI - Deployment.md

 ## 1. Overview

 This document helps you to deploy & run UCI services using docker.
-We currently have various services running that are being used to .
+We currently have various services running that are as follows.
 1. Inbound - recieves the bot messages
-2. Orchestrator -
+2. Orchestrator - orchestrates the data
 3. Transformer - decides what should be the response to the incoming message
-4. Outbound - send reply to user
+4. Outbound - sends reply to user
 5. Federation service - admin console

+Other services:
 1. Kafka - for queuing events
 2. Zookeeper - for coordinating with kafka
 3. Formsdb - for storing data like question, assessment